Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Study design and data collection process

 \subsection{Study participants}

-Respondents to the survey were individuals experiencing homelessness recruited through peer referral methods (see Study Design) over two years of HUD mandate point-in-time count of unsheltered people experiencing homelessness (2022 and 2024) and one unofficial point-in-time count run by the University of Washington in 2023.
+Respondents to the survey were individuals experiencing homelessness recruited through peer referral methods (see Study Design) during two years of HUD mandate point-in-time counts of unsheltered people experiencing homelessness (2022 and 2024) and one unofficial point-in-time count conducted by the University of Washington in 2023.
 For details, see \citet{almquist2024innovating}.
-In total, 671 individuals experiencing homelessness were interviewed in 2022, 1,106 individuals experiencing homelessness were interviewed in 2023, and 1,466 individuals experiencing homelessness were interviewed in 2024.
-All individuals in the sample were experiencing homelessness following the McKinney-Vento Homeless Assistance Act, which was first enacted in 1987, such that each individual are ``people living in places not meant for human habitation (e.g., on the streets, in cars, in abandoned buildings), emergency shelters, or transitional housing designated for homeless individuals" \citep{HUD_Homelessness_Manual}.
-The full demographics for 2023 and 2024 can be found in \ref{sec:sample}, and 2022 can be found in \citet{hud_pit_hic_2023}.\footnote{Full demographics for 2024 will be released in \citet{hud_pit_hic_2023}, and complete list of 2023 can be found \citet{DSSG2024_Understanding_Homelessness}.} Demographics are representative of the unhoused population of King County, WA.
+In total, 671 individuals experiencing homelessness were interviewed in 2022, yielding an analytic sample of 616 individuals.
+In 2023, 1,106 individuals experiencing homelessness were interviewed, and in 2024, 1,466 individuals experiencing homelessness were interviewed.
+All individuals in the sample were experiencing homelessness following the HUD definition of homelessness as discussed in Section~\ref{sec:survey_background}.